jensnt/io_import_build_map/README.md

 ![E1L1](/images/e1l1.png)

+## Installation from Blender Extensions Platform
+Starting with Blender 4.2 and newer you can install the Add-on directly from within Blender:
+- In Blender go to Edit -> Preferences -> Get Extensions
+- Allow Online Access if not done already.
+- Search for "BUILD Map Importer" and press "Install".

+Or:

+You can find the Add-on on the Blender Extensions Platform: [BUILD Map Importer](https://extensions.blender.org/add-ons/io-import-build-map/)

+Use the "Get Add-on" Button to install it.

-## Installation
+## Installation from GitHub

-To install the Add-on you need [Blender](https://www.blender.org/) in version 2.93 or later.
+To install the Add-on from GitHub you need [Blender](https://www.blender.org/) in version 2.93 or later.

 1. Download the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest) from the Release Page.
 You need the file **io_import_build_map.zip**.
 3. Install the Add-on by opening the Blender Preferences and clicking on `Install…` button at the top of the "Add-ons" section.
 Then browse for the zip file you downloaded and click `Install Add-on`.
 5. The Add-on will not be enabled automatically.
 You have to enable it by checking it's check box in the Add-ons list before you can use it.

+## Setting Texture Folder Paths
 ![Preferences](/images/preferences.png)

-4. The Add-on has it's own preferences where you can set the path to your texture folders.
+The Add-on has it's own preferences where you can set the path to your texture folders.
 Here you can use the texture folder from the file **example-map-and-textures.zip** you can find in the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest).
 It contains a small set of free textures for the example map **SHOCK.MAP**.
 Or you can use textures from a game if you own a copy.
 See: [Getting textures](https://github.com/jensnt/io_import_build_map#getting-original-textures)